anskarl/parsimonious/README.md

 ┴  ┴ ┴┴└─└─┘┴┴ ┴└─┘┘└┘┴└─┘└─┘└─┘
 ```
 _Parsimonious_ is a helper library for encoding/decoding Apache Thrift and Twitter Scrooge classes to Spark Dataframes,
-Jackson JSON and Apache Flink TypeSerializer.
+Jackson JSON and Apache Flink state serializers.

   - The implementation for Spark is based on [airbnb-spark-thrift](https://github.com/airbnb/airbnb-spark-thrift/tree/nwparker/convV2).
-  - The implementation for Flink support is inspired by [findify flink-protobuf](https://github.com/findify/flink-protobuf).
+  - The implementation for Flink state serializers is inspired by [findify flink-protobuf](https://github.com/findify/flink-protobuf).

 Important features: